Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 monmouthcountyparks.com

-The rolling hills and open meadows attract families who want to hike, cycle or look for wildlife.
-But the real attraction is fossil collecting in Big Brook, where you can hunt for treasures.
+Families come to hike, cycle or look for wildlife along the rolling hills and open meadows, especially along the southern extension of the Henry Hudson Trail.
+The real attraction is fossil collecting in Big Brook, where you can hunt for prehistoric treasures.

 BRONX ZOO